johndpope/FacebookPy/README.md

 session.set_use_clarifai(enabled=True, api_key='xxx', workflow=['your-workflow'], proxy='123.123.123.123:5555')
 session.clarifai_check_img_for(['woman', 'man'], ['nsfw', 'explicit', 'suggestive'], comment=True, comments=['Great shot!'])
 ```
-If Clarifai's response includes the concepts of either `woman` or `man` but also includes at least `nsfw`, `explicit`, or `suggestive`, InstaPy will not comment.
-On the other hand, if Clarifai's response includes the concepts of either `woman` or `man` but does not include any of the concepts `nsfw`, `explicit`, or `suggestive`, InstaPy will add the comment `Great shot!`
+If Clarifai's response includes the concepts of either `woman` or `man` but also includes at least `nsfw`, `explicit`, or `suggestive`, FacebookPy will not comment.
+On the other hand, if Clarifai's response includes the concepts of either `woman` or `man` but does not include any of the concepts `nsfw`, `explicit`, or `suggestive`, FacebookPy will add the comment `Great shot!`

 ### Querying Multiple Models (Multiple API Calls)